f1ori/linux-pinetab2-fedora/Documentation/process/handling-regressions.rst

 Expectations and best practices for fixing regressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a Linux kernel developer, you are expected to give your best to prevent
-situations where a regression caused by a recent change of yours leaves users
-only these options:

- * Run a kernel with a regression that impacts usage.

- * Switch to an older or newer kernel series.

- * Continue running an outdated and thus potentially insecure kernel for more
-   than three weeks after the regression's culprit was identified.
-Ideally it
+Try to quickly provide and mainline regressions fixes while applying reasonable
+care to prevent additional or bigger damage.
+The appropriate balance between
+speed and safeness depends on the situation.
+Aim to mainline fixes for
+regressions before the last Sunday within the next three weeks once their
+culprit became known; aim for the last Sunday within two weeks, if the
-   should be less than two.
-And it ought to be just a few days, if the issue is
+regression made it into a release deemed for end users; and if the issue
-   severe or affects many users -- either in general or in prevalent
-   environments.
+is severe or bothering many users, try to mainline a fix within a few days,
+ideally before the next Sunday.

 How to realize that in practice depends on various factors.
 Use the following
 rules of thumb as a guide.

 In general:

- * Prioritize work on regressions over all other Linux kernel work, unless the
+ * Prioritize work on fixing regressions over all other upstream Linux kernel
-   latter concerns a severe issue (e.g. acute security vulnerability, data loss,
+   work, unless the latter concerns a severe issue (e.g. acute security
-   bricked hardware, ...).
+   vulnerability, data loss, bricked hardware, ...).

- * Expedite fixing mainline regressions that recently made it into a proper
-   mainline, stable, or longterm release (either directly or via backport).

- * Do not consider regressions from the current cycle as something that can wait
+ * Do not consider fixing regressions from the current development cycle as
-   till the end of the cycle, as the issue might discourage or prevent users and
+   something that can wait till the cycle's end: the issue might prevent users
-   CI systems from testing mainline now or generally.
+   or CI systems from testing and thus mask other bugs or drive testers away.

- * Work with the required care to avoid additional or bigger damage, even if
+ * Work with the required care to avoid additional or bigger damage.
+Do so even
-   resolving an issue then might take longer than outlined below.
+   if resolving the regression then might take longer than outlined in the next
+   section; at least unless a revert could resolve the problem, as then you
+   usually should opt for one, which is seen as a good thing in such situations.

 On timing once the culprit of a regression is known:

- * Aim to mainline a fix within two or three days, if the issue is severe or
+ * If the regression is severe, aim to mainline a fix within two or three work
+   days and ideally by the next Sunday; do the same it its is bothering many
-   bothering many users -- either in general or in prevalent conditions like a
+   users in general or most in a prevalent environment.
-   particular hardware environment, distribution, or stable/longterm series.

- * Aim to mainline a fix by Sunday after the next, if the culprit made it
+ * Aim to mainline a fix by Sunday after the next, if the culprit made it into
-   into a recent mainline, stable, or longterm release (either directly or via
+   a kernel version deemed for end users during the past three months -- either
+   by way of a mainline release or a backport to a stable or longterm series.
-   backport); if the culprit became known early during a week and is simple to
+   If the culprit became known early during a week and is simple to resolve,
-   resolve, try to mainline the fix within the same week.
+   try to mainline the fix within the same week instead.

- * For other regressions, aim to mainline fixes before the hindmost Sunday
+ * For other regressions introduced during the past twelve months, aim to
+   mainline fixes before the hindmost Sunday within the next three weeks.
+One or
-   within the next three weeks.
-One or two Sundays later are acceptable, if the
+   two Sundays later are acceptable, if the regression is something people can
-   regression is something people can live with easily for a while -- like a
-   mild performance regression.
+   live with easily for a while -- like a mild performance regression.

- * It's strongly discouraged to delay mainlining regression fixes till the next
+ * Try your best to mainline fixes before the current development cycle ends,
-   merge window, except when the fix is extraordinarily risky or when the
-   culprit was mainlined more than a year ago.
+   unless the culprit was committed more than a year ago: then it is acceptable
+   to queue fixes for the next merge window, which is a must in case they bear
+   bigger risks.

+On patch flow to mainline:

+ * Developers, when trying to reach the time periods mentioned above, remember
+   to account for the time it will take to test, review, commit, and mainline
+   fixes, ideally with them being in linux-next at least briefly.
+Hence, if
+   fixes are urgent, make it obvious to ensure others handle them appropriately.

+ * Reviewers, you are kindly asked to assist developers in reaching the time
+   periods mentioned above by reviewing regression fixes in a timely manner.

+ * Subsystem maintainers, you likewise are kindly asked to expedite the handling
+   of regression fixes.
+Thus when beneficial evaluate if skipping linux-next
+   might be an option.
+Also consider sending git pull requests more often than
+   usual when appropriate.
+And try to avoid holding onto regression fixes over
+   weekends -- especially when they are marked for backporting to stable series.

 On procedure:

- * Always consider reverting the culprit, as it's often the quickest and least
-   dangerous way to fix a regression.
-Don't worry about mainlining a fixed
-   variant later: that should be straight-forward, as most of the code went
-   through review once already.

- * Try to resolve any regressions introduced in mainline during the past
-   twelve months before the current development cycle ends: Linus wants such
-   regressions to be handled like those from the current cycle, unless fixing
-   bears unusual risks.

- * Consider CCing Linus on discussions or patch review, if a regression seems
+ * If a regression seems tangly, precarious or urgent, consider CCing Linus on
-   tangly.
-Do the same in precarious or urgent cases -- especially if the
+   discussions or patch review; especially do so if the responsible subsystem
-   subsystem maintainer might be unavailable.
-Also CC the stable team, when you
+   maintainers might be unavailable.
-   know such a regression made it into a mainline, stable, or longterm release.

  * For urgent regressions, consider asking Linus to pick up the fix straight
    from the mailing list: he is totally fine with that for uncontroversial
    fixes.
-Ideally though such requests should happen in accordance with the
+Ideally though such requests should come directly from subsystem
-   subsystem maintainers or come directly from them.
+   maintainers or happen in accordance with them.

  * In case you are unsure if a fix is worth the risk applying just days before
-   a new mainline release, send Linus a mail with the usual lists and people in
+   a new mainline release, send Linus a mail with the usual lists and developers
-   CC; in it, summarize the situation while asking him to consider picking up
+   in CC; in it, summarize the situation while asking to pick up the fix
-   the fix straight from the list.
-He then himself can make the call and when
+   straight from the list.
+Linus then can make the call and when appropriate
-   needed even postpone the release.
-Such requests again should ideally happen
+   even postpone the release.
+Such requests again should ideally come directly
-   in accordance with the subsystem maintainers or come directly from them.
+   from subsystem maintainers or happen in accordance with them.

+On tagging in the patch description:

+ * Include the tags Documentation/process/submitting-patches.rst mentions for
+   regressions; this usually means a "Reported-by:" tag followed by "Link:" or
+   "Closes:" tag pointing to the report as well as a "Fixes:" tag; if it's a
+   regression a later change exposed, add a "Fixes:" tag for that one, too.

+ * Did the culprit make it into a proper mainline release during the past twelve
+   months?
+Or is it a recent mainline commit backported to stable or longterm
+   releases in the past few weeks?
+Then you are kindly asked to ensure stable
+   inclusion as described by Documentation/process/stable-kernel-rules.rst, e.g.
+   by adding a "Cc: stable@vger.kernel.org" to the patch description.
+Note, a
+   "Fixes:" tag alone does not guarantee a backport: the stable team then might
+   silently drop the change, for example when one does not apply cleanly.

 Regarding stable and longterm kernels:

  * You are free to leave regressions to the stable team, if they at no point in
    time occurred with mainline or were fixed there already.

- * If a regression made it into a proper mainline release during the past
-   twelve months, ensure to tag the fix with "Cc: stable@vger.kernel.org", as a
-   "Fixes:" tag alone does not guarantee a backport.
-Please add the same tag,
-   in case you know the culprit was backported to stable or longterm kernels.

  * When receiving reports about regressions in recent stable or longterm kernel
-   series, please evaluate at least briefly if the issue might happen in current
+   series, please consider evaluating at least briefly if the issue might happen
-   mainline as well -- and if that seems likely, take hold of the report.
-If in
+   in current mainline as well -- and if that seems likely, take hold of the
-   doubt, ask the reporter to check mainline.
+   report.
+If in doubt, ask the reporter to check mainline.

- * Whenever you want to swiftly resolve a regression that recently also made it
+ * Whenever you want to swiftly resolve a regression that recently also made
-   into a proper mainline, stable, or longterm release, fix it quickly in
+   it into a proper mainline, stable, or longterm release, fix it quickly in
-   mainline; when appropriate thus involve Linus to fast-track the fix (see
+   mainline; in urgent cases thus involve Linus to fast-track the fix (see
    above).
-That's because the stable team normally does neither revert nor fix
+That's required, as the stable team normally does neither revert nor
-   any changes that cause the same problems in mainline.
+   fix any changes in their trees as long as those cause the same problem in
+   mainline.

- * In case of urgent regression fixes you might want to ensure prompt
+ * In case of urgent fixes for regression affecting stable or longterm kernels
-   backporting by dropping the stable team a note once the fix was mainlined;
+   you might want to ensure prompt backporting by dropping the stable team a
-   this is especially advisable during merge windows and shortly thereafter, as
+   note once the fix was mainlined; this is especially advisable during merge
-   the fix otherwise might land at the end of a huge patch queue.
+   windows and shortly thereafter, as the fix otherwise might land at the end

-On patch flow:

- * Developers, when trying to reach the time periods mentioned above, remember
-   to account for the time it takes to get fixes tested, reviewed, and merged by
-   Linus, ideally with them being in linux-next at least briefly.
-Hence, if a
-   fix is urgent, make it obvious to ensure others handle it appropriately.

- * Reviewers, you are kindly asked to assist developers in reaching the time
-   periods mentioned above by reviewing regression fixes in a timely manner.

- * Subsystem maintainers, you likewise are encouraged to expedite the handling
-   of regression fixes.
-Thus evaluate if skipping linux-next is an option for
-   the particular fix.
-Also consider sending git pull requests more often than
-   usual when needed.
-And try to avoid holding onto regression fixes over
-   weekends -- especially when the fix is marked for backporting.
+   of a huge patch queue.

 More aspects regarding regressions developers should be aware of